coastalcph/cultural-recipes/embedding_alignment/readme.md

 # Fasttext Embeddings

-To produce the fasttext embeddings you simply need to upoload your data in google drive, load the .ipynb file in Jupyter Notebook/Google Colab and mount your google drive to the notebook.
+To produce the fasttext embeddings you simply need to upoload your data in google drive, load the fasttext_embeddings.ipynb file in Jupyter Notebook/Google Colab and mount your google drive to the notebook.
 Run all the cells and at the end the output will be two .txt files with the fasttext embeddings.
 (Comment: now that I have access to the cluster, I will probably adapt this code to a command-line interface.

 # Mapping between embeddings